ipselium/nsfds2/README.md

 ## Config file

 By default, ***nsfds2*** create the config file `~/.nfds2/nsfds2.conf`.
-This file contains simulation paremeters that are used by the solver.
+This file contains simulation parameters that are used by the solver.

 ```python